jigyasaG18/Face-Recognition-App-Using-OpenCV-And-Docker/README.md

 - **Content Moderation:** Filter out faces in user-generated content.
 - **Research & Development:** Prototype for more advanced privacy-preserving AI tools.

+This AI-powered system automatically detects and anonymizes faces in images and videos to enhance privacy.
+It features an intuitive interface for single or batch processing with direct download options, making it user-friendly and efficient.
+The streamlined design offers a clean, organized layout for an improved user experience, ensuring privacy protection is simple and accessible for all users.

 ---

 ## Contributing & Customization

 Feel free to extend the application:
 - Add support for videos or real-time camera feeds.
 - Implement a web interface or API.
 - Customize detection parameters or obfuscation methods.